 - Successor Trustee

 - Trustee powers.
-These power stipulate how the funds in the trust account can be used.
+These power stipulate how the funds in the Trust account can be used.
 Such as obtaining a loan or pledge the assets of the Trust.

 The Trustee can make withdrawals or deposit for this account just like any other account.
 Example: In branch, VISA debit card, or writing checks etc.

 To close the account the Trustee will need to provide this to us in writing.
-The letter should read: I, (Trustee) authorize JSC Federal Credit Union to close my trust account#__________ type __________.
-I understand that by closing this account all automatic deposits, outstanding checks, and electronic funds transaction will be returned “Account Closed”.
+The letter should read: I, (Trustee) authorize JSC Federal Credit Union to close my Trust account#__________ type __________.
+I understand that by closing this account all automatic deposits, outstanding checks, and electronic funds transactions will be returned “Account Closed”.
 I will be responsible for all fees charged by the merchants if items are processed and returned.
 The letter must be signed and dated by the Trustee.

 The funds will be mailed to the Executor/Administrator at the address listed on the account.
 Or you may sign a closed account letter at any branch to receive the funds in person.

-No An IRA is insured separately from other accounts, and should not be included under a Trust account.
+No, an IRA is insured separately from other accounts, and should not be included under a Trust account.

 Changes to a Trust account will be prepared by an attorney that will prepare new Trust documents.

-There are many types of trust accounts.
-The type of trust used will differ depending on what you are trying to accomplish.
-A qualified attorney can recommend and establish a trust type that will fit your needs.
+There are many types of Trust accounts.
+The type of Trust used will differ depending on what you are trying to accomplish.
+A qualified attorney can recommend and establish a Trust type that will fit your needs.
 The most common and types we will accept are: